Oyo Empire: Structure

 The Oyo Empire, like many empires before it, used both local and tributary forces to expand its domains.
 The structure of the Oyo military prior to its imperial period was simple and closer aligned to the central government in metropolitan Oyo.
 This may have been adequate in the 14th century when Oyo controlled only its heartland, but to make and maintain conquest farther away, the structure underwent several changes.

 The Eso

 Oyo maintained a semi-standing army of specialist cavalry soldiers called the Eso, the Esho or, formally, the Eso of Ikoyi.
 These were 70 junior war chiefs who were nominated by the Oyo Mesi and confirmed by the Alaafin of Oyo.
 The Eso were appointed for their military skill without regard to heritage, although de facto dynasties of Eso were also known to exist.
-The Eso were led by the Are-Ona-Kakanfo, and were famous for living by a warrior code that was comparable to the Latin dictum infra dignitatem.
+The Eso were led by the Aare-Ona-Kakanfo, and were famous for living by a warrior code that was comparable to the Latin dictum infra dignitatem.